Updated: May 24

 The conceptual example below shows the difference between a slow extended move that is grinding higher on small volatility and consistent micro pullbacks (half-sized bear candles after each second bull candle), while the right side shows very strong and quick move, that completes the same % drop move but at much fewer candles at a much quicker pace.
 The extensions that should be traded should follow the example on the right, not the one on the left since slow grinding moves tend to over-extend beyond very often.
 Such moves are not ideal to trade against in expectation of retrace.

-An ideal equation to follow is the last 10 candles (all bull or all bear candles) with move minimum 5% (equities only, crypto needs half that), and the move is not triggered by a news event.
-Those three are basic components of potential extension play, however, there are external variables that trader should include into the thesis to increase probability such as:
+An ideal equation to follow is the last ten candles (all bull or all bear candles) with a moving minimum of 5% (equities only, crypto needs half that), and a news event does not trigger the move.
+Those three are basic components of potential extension play.
+However, there are external variables that trader should include in the thesis to increase the probability, such as:

--the extension is counter-trend move (against higher time frame)
+-the extension is a counter-trend move (against a higher time frame)